Parish Church holds final service after 181 years

 The congregation repaired to the hall for lunch, after which a time capsule containing artefacts representing the Church through the ages was buried in the Church garden.

-From 1st May a new and exciting chapter dawns with the launch of Tryst Church, the Union of Airth, Larbert East, Larbert West and Stenhouse & Carron Parish Churches, which will be based in the current Larbert East building.
+From May 1, a new and exciting chapter dawns with the launch of Tryst Church.
+This is the Union of Airth, Larbert East, Larbert West and Stenhouse & Carron Parish Churches, with the new church being based in the current Larbert East building.